aukilabs/domain-server/README.md

 3. Modify `docker-compose.yml` to set `DS_REGISTRATION_CREDENTIALS` to the credentials you copied from the Posemesh Console.
 4. Configure other environment variables to your liking (you must at least set `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `DS_PUBLIC_URL`, set these to the domain name you configured in step 1).
 5. Configure the wallet private key to use.
 See [Configuration](docs/configuration.md).
-6. With the YAML file in the same folder, start the containers using Docker Compose: `docker-compose up -d`
+6. With the YAML file in the same folder, start the containers using Docker Compose: `docker compose up -d`

 Just as with the pure Docker setup, we recommend you configure Docker to start automatically with your operating system.
 If you use our standard Docker Compose YAML file, the containers will start automatically after the Docker daemon has started.